Valley of Flowers National Park: Timeline

 1862: The Pushpawati River Valley was discovered by Col. Edmund Smyth;

-1931: The valley visited by the climber Frank S. Smythe who wrote a book publicising the "Valley of Flowers";
+1931: The valley visited by the climber Frank S. Smythe who wrote a book publicizing the "Valley of Flowers";

 1934: The upper Nanda Devi Sanctuary was reached and described by mountaineers Eric Shipton & Bill Tilman;

 1936: Mountaineers Bill Tilman & Noel Odell climbed Nanda Devi;

 1939: The basin established as the Nanda Devi Game Sanctuary by Government Order 1493/XIV- 28 of 7/01;

 1962: Border disputes closed the area to traffic, altering the local economy;

 1974–82: The sanctuary was opened to mountaineering, but the ensuing degradation led to its closure to all users;

 1980: The park was established as Sanjay Gandhi National Park by Notification 3912/ XIV 3-35-80; grazing and mountaineering stopped;

 1980: The Valley of Flowers was declared a national park by Government Order 4278/XIV-3-66-80 under the provisions of the Wildlife Protection Act of 1972, for the conservation of its flora;

 1982: The park was renamed Nanda Devi National Park;

 1988: The Nanda Devi National Biosphere Reserve established (223,674 ha) with the national park as core zone (62,462 ha) and a 514,857 ha buffer area surrounding both sites; restrictions were imposed on the rights of nearby villagers.
 Inscribed as a UNESCO World Heritage site;

 2000: The Biosphere Reserve extended by the government to 586,069 ha and the Valley of Flowers National Park was added as the second core zone (62,462 ha+ 8,750 ha, totalling core areas of 71,212 ha);

 2004: The two core zones and buffer zone designated a UNESCO MAB reserve.